karangb/dscover.me/README.md

 If you finished developing for the day, you can halt the vagrant machine to free up resources:

         $ vagrant halt

-Or to destroy the entire vm, just type in from the vagrant folder:

-        $ vagrant destroy

 ## Notes